HighZ-FIC/highz-fic.github.io/src/opening.md

 # Job Opening

+## 🚀 Student & Postdoc Opportunities at the HighZ FIC

-HighZ has a wide range of student and post doc opportunity’s across the center.
-Many of these opportunities involve collaborative research driven by more than one institution.
-If you have questions, you can reach out individual institution listed in the ads.
+The **HighZ FIC** offers a wide range of opportunities for graduate students and postdoctoral researchers.
+Many of these positions involve **collaborative projects across multiple institutions**.
+If you have questions, please reach out directly to the point of contact listed for each posting.

+### 📌 Current Job Postings
-**Current Job Posting**:  Point of contact in parenthesis.
+(Point of contact in parentheses)

 - Michigan State University ([Christlieb](mailto:christli@msu.edu)): up to 4 graduate students